Check if a package will install in another version of Python¶

 Sometimes when you try to install a package you get an error.
 What's the error?
 Could be anything!

-A big one is "couldnot build wheels for [package]," which means two things:
+A big one is "could not build wheels for [package]," which means two things:

-couldn't find a version of the package pre-built for your system (combination of your Python version + your operating system)- It tried to take the source code and turn it into a package, but something went wrong.
+pipcouldn't find a version of the package pre-built for your system (combination of your Python version + your operating system)- It tried to take the source code and turn it into a package, but something went wrong.

 Figuring out the second half is probably the "correct" way to fix things long term, but changing your Python version is often a quicker fix if there happens to be a pre-built version for another.

-Update pyenv¶
+Update uv¶

 Determining which other Python version to try¶

-First,check the version of Python you're running:
+First, check the version of Python you're running:

 Scroll all the way up to the top to see something that looks a little bit earlier than yours.

-I might want to dial back to 3.10.13
+For example, if I'm using Python 3.13 I might want to dial back to Python 3.12.

 Installing and testing¶

-Since we are interested in scaling back to Python 3.10.13, we'll start by installing Python 3.10.13 with pyenv.
+Since we are interested in scaling back to Python 3.12, we'll start by installing Python 3.12 with uv.

-Then we'll try to install the dedupe
+Then we'll try to install the dedupe package in that Python 3.12 environment.

 Cleanup¶